In this article, I would like to share my thoughts about rote learning. How rote learning can impact the education and development of a country?

 Here comes the end of the blog.

-The blog covered in detail rote learning, the impacts of rote learning, why it should be avoided, and the ways to eliminate rote learning culture.
+The blog covered in detail rote learning, the impacts of rote learning, why it should be avoided, and how to eliminate rote learning culture.

 I hope you enjoyed reading the blog.